 - come to a common understanding and a relevant set of common definitions of the terminology that is used in such projects. (how would you, for instance, based on available data, define the difference between a 'brief stay'- and a 'long stay'-tourist?)

-Ghent and Digipolis Ghent aim to start developing this application as one of the common solutions within the SCORE project, using open source and open data to provide it in a generic way to other cities, so it can be co-developed and replicated during SCORE.
+Ghent and District09 Ghent aim to start developing this application as one of the common solutions within the SCORE project, using open source and open data to provide it in a generic way to other cities, so it can be co-developed and replicated during SCORE.

 Ambitions after SCORE